 You have access to two affiliate landing pages for free membership as well as e-mail swipes for those who join your team.

 Your back office also keeps track of your pending commissions, which is a nice incentive to keep going as you see your earnings rise.

 Yoonla rounds out its affiliate program with training on the best ways to promote Yoonla.

 In the first review I did for the Yoonla Foundation system, I mentioned that Yoonla’s goal was to introduce its members to CPA and affiliate marketing.
 This is what I said then:

-In this sense, the Foundation System serves as a kind of apprenticeship since you are required to learn about lead magnets, autoresponder sequences, e-mail lists, generating traffic, getting conversions, working with your team, etc.
+The Foundation System serves as a kind of apprenticeship since you are required to learn about lead magnets, autoresponder sequences, e-mail lists, generating traffic, getting conversions, working with your team, etc.

 Yoonla’s goal is to provide their members with products and upsells that will allow their members to generate additional commissions.
 As of this writing (August 2018), we have yet to see those products.

-What I Like and Don’t Like About Yoonla
+What I Like About Yoonla

 My experience with Yoonla has been very positive.